niolabs/docs/docs/cli/add.md

 The `add` command adds new blocks to your nio project.
 These blocks are pulled from the official [nio-blocks GitHub](https://github.com/nio-blocks) repository.
 All of the requirements for the block will be installed along with it.

-This command must be run from the root level of your project.
-Multiple blocks can also be specified by listing them with spaces.
+This command must be run from the root level of your project directory.

+Multiple blocks can be specified by listing them with spaces.

 Example:
 ```bash